-Audacity Featured Artist Rex McGregor
+Audacity Featured Artist Richard Oyama

 Synkroniciti is thrilled to welcome back playwright Rex McGregor of New Zealand.
 Known for the zany wit of his pieces in Birds and Space, McGregor turns toward drama in Audacity. …